smswithoutborders/SMSwithoutborders-BE/docs/specifications.md

   the vault.
 - **Plaintext LLT**: The plaintext LLT is used for subsequent requests to the vault.
 This LLT contains user identification information and is signed to prevent tampering.

+> [!NOTE]
+>
-It is recommended not to store the plaintext LLT.
-Instead, the client should decrypt the LLT ciphertext on-demand using the device ID shared secret key obtained from the X25519 handshake.
-This prevents unauthorized access to the plaintext LLT, even if the client device is compromised.
+> It is recommended not to store the plaintext LLT.
+Instead, the client should
+> decrypt the LLT ciphertext on-demand using the device ID shared secret key
+> obtained from the X25519 handshake.
+This prevents unauthorized access to the
+> plaintext LLT, even if the client device is compromised.

 ### Code Example (Python)